Coenicorn/varsity-winners/README.md

 ### race
 <br>

-`date` - The date of the event in DD:MM:YY notation
+`date` - The date of the event, formatted as such: "DD-MM-YY"
 <br>
 `location` - The location of the event, this has differed in the pas but has (as of 2024) settled on the Amsterdam-Rijnkanaal and is as such perhaps redundant for recent and future races
 <br>